abdulsalam-s-ghaleb/RAInventario-Java-Based-Application-Inventory-management-system/README.md

 # RAInventario-Java-Based-Application-Inventory-management-system
-Java-Based Application Inventory management system enhanced with the GUI and SQL server.
-Java-Based application Inventory management system enhanced with the GUI and SQL server.Many functions developed in this project including managing users, manage stock, manage sales and give a role for every user with specific permission. manage category.
+- Java-Based Application Inventory management system enhanced with the GUI and SQL server.
+- Many functions developed in this project including managing users, managing stock, managing sales and giving a role to every user with specific permission, and managing category.